 Remember, intranets have a life of their own so keep revisiting these topics throughout the lifecycle of your platform.
 Afterwards, you can sit back with a glass of mulled wine and mince pie ready to kick start your 2018 digital workplace plans.

-Speak to us about about reviewing your intranet platform.
+Speak to us about reviewing your intranet platform.